Chres-SC/bitcoin/doc/benchmarking.md

 Running
 ---------------------

-For benchmarking, you only need to compile `bitcoin_bench`.
+For benchmarking, you only need to compile `revolt_bench`.
 The bench runner warns if you configure with `--enable-debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.

-    make -C src bitcoin_bench
+    make -C src revolt_bench

 After compiling bitcoin-core, the benchmarks can be run with: